twotwoba/vite-react-component/README.md

 # vite-react-component

-A template for create react components
+A template for create react components.